azat-co/practicalnode/chapter10/chapter10.md

 SSH keys provide a secure connection without the need to enter username and password every time.
 For GitHub repositories, the latter approach is used with HTTPS URLs (e.g., `https://github.com/azat-co/rpjs.git`) and the former with SSH URLs (e.g., `git@github.com:azat-co/rpjs.git`).

-To generate SSH keys for GitHub on Mac OS X/Unix machines, do the following:
+To generate SSH keys for GitHub on macOS/Unix machines, do the following:

 1. Check for existing SSH keys: